-- 1. Set up the buffer zone around the vehicle.
-For additional information, refer to Buffer Zone in this section.
+- 1. Position the vehicle in the repair bay.

-- 2. Turn the ignition to the OFF position.
+- 2. Turn the ignition switch to the OFF position and remove the key.

 - 3. Disconnect the 12-volt battery.

 4. Remove the service disconnect plug.

 - a.
 Rotate the service disconnect plug from the LOCK (1) position to the UNLOCK (2) position. - b.
 Remove the service disconnect plug and place in the SERVICE SHIPPING (3) position. - 5.
 NOTICE: Place the service disconnect plug into the SERVICE SHIPPING position while carrying out any vehicle modifications.
 If the service disconnect plug is left out and placed on the bench or toolbox, dirt or other contaminants may enter the high voltage traction battery (HVTB), which can cause damage.